lonelydev/caloohpay-web/docs/deployment/vercel.md

 The app includes an automated health check at `/api/health`:

-- ✅ Runs every 5 minutes via Vercel Cron
+- ✅ Runs hourly via Vercel Cron (on the hour)
 - ✅ Returns 200 OK when healthy, 503 when unhealthy
 - ✅ Includes uptime, environment, and system status

+⚠️ **Note**: Vercel Hobby (free) tier allows 1 cron job with max hourly frequency.
+Upgrade to Pro for more frequent checks.

 **Test locally** (with `npm run dev` running):